This Birds and Bats of SE Arizona Photo Tour 2021 offers the chance to photograph birds you won’t find elsewhere in the

-Your tour includes three (3) nights at the Santa Rita Lodge plus two (2) additional nights down the mountain at a very nice B&B. Both lodges feed birds year-round so you’ll have ready subjects close at hand.
+Your tour includes three (3) nights at the Santa Rita Lodge plus two (2) additional nights at a nice B&B. Both lodges feed birds year-round so you’ll have ready subjects close at hand.

-In addition to numerous photo shoots while at Santa Rita Lodge, your tour also includes four (4) photo shoots and a nighttime bat shoot at the Pond at Elephanthead.
+In addition to lots of shooting while at Santa Rita Lodge, your tour also includes four (4) photo shoots and a nighttime bat shoot at the Pond at Elephanthead.
 At this photographer-friendly site, the owner keeps photo blinds, perches, water features, feeding stations, and set-ups in place year-round.

 We’ve had good luck photographing the colorful Elegant Trogon during the tour.
 In addition, we typically see Painted Redstarts.
 While the flitty Redstart is tough to photograph, during my 2019 tour someone got a good shot of one.
-You’ll also enjoy photographing other southeastern Arizona specialties such as gila monsters, ringtails and coatis.
+We’ll also keep an eye out for other southeastern Arizona specialties such as gila monsters, ringtails and coatis.